Rajneesh, and the Lost

 chronic neurological and immune system illness, Chronic Fatigue

-his aches and pains and to counter his symptoms created by the dysfunction
+his aches and pains and to counter symptoms created by the dysfunction

 of his autonomic nervous system.
-At his peak usage,
+At his peak usage, Rajneesh took

-short term treatment of the seriously mentally ill.
+of the seriously mentally ill.
 Patients who take Valium regularly

 build up a resistance to the drug over time, and higher and higher

-doses are needed to maintain its stress relieving hypnotic
+doses are needed to maintain its stress-relieving hypnotic

 effects.
 Rajneesh also inhaled nitrous oxide mixed with pure

-oxygen, which he claimed to increase his creativity.
+oxygen, which he claimed increased his creativity.
 The nitrous

 oxide probably did relieve the sensation of severe exhaustion and

-suffocation patients with Chronic Fatigue Syndrome often feel, but
+suffocation patients with Chronic Fatigue Syndrome often feel, but it

-power of drugs, and overconfident of his ability to fight off their
+power of drugs, and overconfident in his ability to fight off their

 negative effects, Rajneesh succumbed to addiction.